Know who you are and what you need to thrive.

 Iolite Tumbled Stone

-Color: Blue-grey with white lines.
-This is a 100 % natural stone, so minor variations are part of their unique beauty.
+Color: Blue-grey.
+This is a 100% natural stone, so minor variations are part of their unique beauty.

 Size: 1 inch, or a little bit bigger